-The bottom shelf of your fridge should be used to store raw meat and fish.
+Use the bottom shelf of your fridge to store raw meat and fish.
 Keeping them organised and wrapped in cling wrap or foil will help to prevent the leakage of blood or moisture, which could contaminate other foods.

-The crisper is the lowest drawer of your fridge and should be used to store fresh fruit and vegetables.
+Use the crisper – usually the lowest drawer of your fridge – to store fresh fruit and vegetables.
 It’s normal for moisture, loose leaves or peels to come off over time.
 To make cleaning out your fridge easy, line the bottom of your fruit and vegetable drawer with paper towel and replace it every two weeks.
-Often this box will be humidity controlled.
+This box will often be humidity controlled.
 Learning how the humidity controls in your fridge work can help you to keep food fresher for longer.